tmf/todos/SETUP.md

 1. Generate `localhost.pem` and `localhost-key.pem` with either [Certificate with mkcert](#certificate-with-mkcert) or [Certificate with openssl](#certificate-with-openssl)

-1. Add the following to `/private/etc/apache2/other/.conf`, by replacing all `/Users/you/Sites/todos` path prefixes with the absolute path to the `todos` repository :
+1. Add the following to `/private/etc/apache2/other/.conf`, by replacing all `/Users/you/Sites/todos` path prefixes with the absolute path to the `todos` directory:
 	```
 	Listen 443
 	LoadModule ssl_module libexec/apache2/mod_ssl.so